14 Helpful Tips for Your First Visit to Dubrovnik (2024 Guide)

 (As of 2023, Croatia has adopted the Euro)

-4. Don’t buy water for refills while you’re in the Old Town
+4. Don’t buy water refills in the Old Town

 In the Old Town of Dubrovnik, you can find two refillable water fountains conveniently located to refill your bottled water for free.
 The most popular one is Onofrio’s Fountain, just next to the Pile gate.

-With Dubrovnik being an expensive tourist area, this could instantly free up some of your budget.
+Dubrovnik is an expensive tourist destination, so this could instantly free up some of your budget.
 And don’t worry, Dubrovnik has some of the cleanest water in the world.

 Or as my Kayak guide so poetically put it, ‘It is so clean that you can drink out the toilet’.
 PLEASE DON’T!
 Not for public viewing anyway.